 Howard Park in South Bend is a vibrant destination for locals and visitors alike.
 It’s a gathering place and an area for outdoor exploration.
 It’s fun, family friendly and accessible.
 There’s something for every season, but there’s no doubt it shines brightest during winter.

 The centerpiece at Howard Park is a 16,000-square foot ice trail and pond.
 It features rolling hills and soft curves as skaters glide around the loop.
 There's even a bridge that overlooks an entry way to the playground.
 Attached to the trail, the ice pond offers a more traditional skating experience.
 It can be used for those learning to skate or for other activities, like broomball.

-Skating season begins in November (exact date TBD) and runs through early March.
+Skating season begins Nov.
+25 with the Winter Open and runs through early March.
 Season passes are on sale now.
 Visitors can reserve their ice time online in advance and there are specific sessions, each lasting 90 minutes.